Trading One Risk for Another? Find Balance

 But investors have more options than just being all in or all out of the markets; it doesn’t have to be an either/or decision.
 There are a variety of options across the investment risk spectrum to choose from.

+What if you’re seeking more growth opportunities than money markets while looking for more potential stability than equities?
 Bonds are a key component in any diversified portfolio and may provide a middle ground when timing is crucial.
-Core bond holdings provide more opportunities for income than money markets and can help temper the more volatile swings associated with stocks.
+Core bond holdings provide more income opportunities than money markets and can also help temper the more volatile swings associated with stocks.
 Read more about the potential risks and rewards of bonds in a portfolio.

 Remember, the percentage of each type of investment in your own portfolio should always depend on your personal situation, comfort with risk and time frame.